Lazr1026/unbrick/README.md

 Wii U Board:
 ![](./assets/images/solder.jpg)

 - It should look like this when finished.
-Use that pad off to the side as `GND`.
 ![](./assets/images/done.png)

 ## Fixing the NAND

-Note: Now depending on what the hell you did, you could be doing something WAY different.
-We will be fixing a CBHC brick and flashing back the entire SLC here.
+Note: Now depending on what the hell you did, you could be doing something WAY different (ie. only restoring certain pages).
+We will be flashing back an entire SLC image here.

 ### FIXING THE NAND WITH ONLY OTP.BIN